Qualification and Competency Assessments

 Competency Based Occupational Standards

-Some applicants depending upon their year of qualification or country of training will be required to provide additional evidence of competency with Dysphagia management.
+Some applicants depending upon their year of qualification or country of professional education will be required to provide additional evidence of competency with Dysphagia management.

 View the Compass Generic Professional Competencies .